Why Phases?

 Joseph & Clara had many students whose lives they impacted profoundly through months, years, and even decades of personal training.
 Each student received a tailored repertoire of work best suited to their body’s unique needs.
 As the years multiplied, so did the Pilates method and his proteges along with their varied and unique perspective on what Pilates was.
 This is the flaw in the debate that Pilates can be Classical or Contemporary.

 The truth is, Pilates is better described as the “style” or lineage that you teach or practice.
-At Century Pilates we teach a variety of Pilates styles whose lineage can be traced back to, Joseph Pilates’ original students, Romana Kryzanowska, Kathy Grant, Carola Trier, Bruce King, Ron Fletcher, Eve Gentry, to name a few.
+At Phases we teach a variety of Pilates styles whose lineage can be traced back to, Joseph Pilates’ original students, Romana Kryzanowska, Kathy Grant, Carola Trier, Bruce King, Ron Fletcher, Eve Gentry, to name a few.

 Do I even qualify?